What is an Output Schema?

 Include a decision block

-result, verificationStatus (pending_review / approved / rejected), and reasons.
-This enables automated routing in your workflow.Use flat structures when possible
+result, verificationStatus (verified / pending_review / rejected), and reasons.
+This is a recommended pattern, not a structure the system enforces.
+Matching the system enum keeps downstream routing simple.Use flat structures when possible

 Use flat structures when possible